nes-lab/shepherd/docs/user/api.rst

 ===

 The shepherd API offers high level access to shepherd's functionality and forms the base for the two command line utilities.
-Note that the API only convers local functionality on a single shepherd node.
+Note that the API only converts local functionality on a single shepherd node.
 Use the ``shepherd-herd`` command line utility to orchestrate a group of shepherd nodes remotely.

 Recorder